-Real Gardens Grow Native - this excellent Pacific Northwest native gardening book contains landscape design guidance, tips on enhancing habitat, biodiversity and soil health, and native plant profiles with propagation and planting methods.
+Real Gardens Grow Natives - this excellent Pacific Northwest native gardening book contains landscape design guidance, tips on enhancing habitat, biodiversity and soil health, and native plant profiles with propagation and planting methods.
 By local author and ecological landscape designer Eileen M. Stark.

 Soil and Water Conservation Districts - SWCDs are essential resources for information on local ecology, as well as special events, workshops, and financial assistance.
 Check out your local District to learn more.

 - East Multnomah Soil and Water Conservation District

 - West Multnomah Soil & Water Conservation District

 - Clackamas Soil and Water Conservation District

 Naturescaping of SW Washington - offers classes and stunning Wildlife Botanical Gardens that consist of 10 specialty theme gardens, spread over three acres in Southwest Washington.
 The gardens, and devoted gardeners, demonstrate and teach gardening concepts that attract birds, butterflies, hummingbirds and other wildlife to residential gardens.
 Open year round, check website for hours and location details.

 Native plants are the backbone of a garden that supports insects, wildlife, people and the planet.
 Here's our favorite native plant lists and example design plans:

 King County Landscape Plans - please note, these are excellent landscape plans, but not all plants listed are native to the Willamette Valley.